MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.SetBackgroundSoundRepeat.md

 # WebPageOptions.SetBackgroundSoundRepeat method (Publisher)

-Specifies whether the background sound attached to a Web page should be played infinitely after the page is loaded in a Web browser, and if it should not, optionally specifies the number of times the background sound should be played.
+Specifies whether the background sound attached to a webpage should be played infinitely after the page is loaded in a web browser, and if it should not, optionally specifies the number of times the background sound should be played.

 ## Syntax